 The Undergraduate Student Summer Research Fellowships (USSRF) provides an opportunity for continuing undergraduate students at Queen’s to develop their research skills under the guidance of a faculty researcher.
-Over the course of the summer, students will develop a research project in an area of interest and/or participate in the research program of a selected researcher.
+Over the course of the summer, students will develop a research project in social sciences, humanities, or fine arts in an area of interest and/or participate in the research program of a selected researcher.

-The total funding available for the program is $100,000 with a maximum of 21 summer fellowships to be awarded for 2013.
-Up to two of the 21 fellowships will be offered to students whose projects take place at the Bader International Study Centre (BISC) at Herstmonceux Castle, East Sussex, England.
+The total funding available for the program is $100,000 with a maximum of 21 summer fellowships to be awarded for 2015.
+Up to three fellowships will be offered to students whose projects take place at the Bader International Study Centre (BISC) at Herstmonceux Castle, East Sussex, England.

 Enquiries may be directed to: